groverkaran/django-comments-tree/docs/tutorial.rst

        COMMENTS_TREE_MAX_THREAD_LEVEL = 1  # default is 0
        COMMENTS_TREE_LIST_ORDER = ('-submit_date',)  # default is ('submit_date',)

-Now we have to modify the blog post detail template to load the ``comments_xtd`` templatetag and make use of :ttag:`render_xtdcomment_tree`.
+Now we have to modify the blog post detail template to load the ``comments_xtd`` templatetag and make use of :ttag:`render_treecomment_tree`.
 We also want to move the comment form from the bottom of the page to a more visible position right below the blog post, followed by the list of comments.

 Edit ``blog/post_detail.html`` to make it look like follows: